2022 American League Division Series: Game 2

-As it happened two days earlier, Seattle tried to hold on to a lead late in the game before Yordan Álvarez came up to the plate to crush those plans.
-In the sixth inning, with two outs, Jeremy Pena lined a hit to get on base for Álvarez to bat.
-A couple of pitches later, Álvarez lined a towering shot into left field off of Luis Castillo to give the Astros a 3–2 lead.
+As it happened two days earlier, Seattle tried to hold on to a lead late in the game before Yordan Alvarez came up to the plate to crush those plans.
+In the sixth inning, with two outs, Jeremy Pena lined a hit to get on base for Alvarez to bat.
+A couple of pitches later, Alvarez lined a towering shot into left field off of Luis Castillo to give the Astros a 3–2 lead.
 He became the second player to hit go-ahead home runs in the sixth inning or later of back-to-back postseason games, joining Troy Glaus in the 2002 American League Division Series, and the first to do it with his team trailing in both games.

-Kyle Tucker had started the scoring with a home run for Houston in the bottom of the second, while the Mariners got their two runs in the fourth on a fielder's choice error scoring Eugenio Suarez and a Dylan Moore single scoring Mitch Haniger.
-In the eighth inning, Pena drew a walk to bring up Álvarez with two outs, which led to Seattle intentionally walking him.
+Kyle Tucker had started the scoring with a home run for Houston in the bottom of the second, while the Mariners got their two runs in the fourth on a fielder's choice error scoring Eugenio Suárez and a Dylan Moore single scoring Mitch Haniger.
+In the eighth inning, Pena drew a walk to bring up Alvarez with two outs, which led to Seattle intentionally walking him.
 Alex Bregman was next, and he hit a line drive to right field that got Pena running all the way home.
 Seattle left thirteen runners on base, which included having the bases loaded in the sixth (with Héctor Neris inducing a ground out) and a double play lineout in the ninth.
 With the win, the Astros had won the first two games of an ALDS for the sixth straight year.